-Provide source protection details and

-notification procedures in the event of a

-pollution incident or abnormal operation.

-Please provide details of any raw water

-storage at the source.
+Provide source protection details and notification procedures in the event of a pollution incident or abnormal operation.
+Please provide details of any raw water storage at the source.

-storage at the source.

 4. Water Treatment

-Provide details of the proposed treatment

-processes and demonstrate that processes

-used for water treatment follow DWI raw

-water classification criteria.

-All products used in the treatment of or

-contact with raw or treated water must

-have Water Supply (Water Quality)

-Regulations 2018 approval.
-Please provide

-evidence of this.

-The Licensee must have recognised

-accreditation such as ISO 9001 to cover a

-aspects of water treatment.
-Please provide

-evidence of this.

-The supply must have an emergency shut

-down facility, which is triggered by the

-continuous measurements of chlorine,

-residual coagulant, pH and turbidity.
-These

-must be measured at a point upstream of

-· · · · · · · · · · · · · · · · · · ·

-the supply point and trigger levels must be

-set to prevent breach of PCV (permitted

-concentration values).
-Please provide

-details demonstrating your compliance with 1

-this.

-Discourse the second section of the se

-Please provide a comprehensive drinking

-water safety plan for each source used.

-Please provide details of any treated water

-storage at the treatment works.

-Please confirm if the water treatment

-works and associated pipe work to the point

-of supply are in your ownership, if not

-please confirm arrangements.

-Please demonstrate that the necessary lega

-arrangements, i.e. easements are in place to

-facilitate the maintenance and repair of

-·

-your assets.
+Provide details of the proposed treatment processes and demonstrate that processes used for water treatment follow DWI raw water classification criteria.
+All products used in the treatment of or contact with raw or treated water must have Water Supply (Water Quality) Regulations 2018 approval.
+Please provide evidence of this.
+The Licensee must have recognised accreditation such as ISO 9001 to cover all aspects of water treatment.
+Please provide evidence of this.
+The supply must have an emergency shut down facility, which is triggered by the continuous measurements of chlorine, residual coagulant, pH and turbidity.
+These must be measured at a point upstream of the supply point and trigger levels must be set to prevent breach of PCV (permitted concentration values).
+Please provide details demonstrating your compliance with this.
+Please provide a comprehensive drinking water safety plan for each source used.
+Please provide details of any treated water storage at the treatment works.
+Please confirm if the water treatment works and associated pipe work to the point of supply are in your ownership, if not please confirm arrangements.
+Please demonstrate that the necessary legal arrangements, i.e. easements are in place to facilitate the maintenance and repair of your assets.